 About us

 BLKDOG Publishing was established in 2019.
 We are an independent publisher and pride ourselves on our honesty, integrity and cutting through the nonsense that stops books getting out there.
-It is estimated there are now over 6,000,000 Kindle titles on Amazon today (and supposedly 12 million paperbacks!), so how do you stand out in such a crowded marketplace?
+It is estimated there are now over 12,000,000 Kindle titles on Amazon today alone, so how do you stand out in such a crowded marketplace?

 We know the hassle of it all, we've been there ourselves.
 Our team consists of people who have experience in writing, publishing, formatting and marketing and we believe that sometimes you just need to take a leap of faith with a title.